Reproducibility and variability in commercial SiC MOSFETs at deep-cryogenic temperatures: Introduction

 Silicon carbide (SiC) is a wide-bandgap semiconductor extensively deployed in commercial applications, such as high-power and harsh environment electronics~\cite{Kimoto_rev,French2016}.
 In contrast to other wide-bandgap materials, SiC is the only system that has demonstrated realistic prospects towards the realisation of analog and digital building blocks at integrated circuit level.
 This has been possible through the development of foundry-based 4H-SiC complementary metal-oxide-semiconductor (CMOS) technology~\cite{romijn2021integrated,Romijn2022}.

 SiC has more recently also attracted attention in the field of quantum technologies~\cite{Awschalom2018}.
 Specifically, intrinsic or implanted defects in the SiC crystal can function as spin-based quantum bits (qubits)~\cite{son_rev} or environmental sensors~\cite{abraham2021} and exhibit spin-dependent photonic emission, offering potential for both quantum computing and networking~\cite{Lohrmann_2017}.
 Current methods for addressing quantum states in SiC rely on optical scanning techniques on barely processed wafers, an approach not directly amenable to integration or mass production.
-Exploiting the exisisting SiC CMOS transistor technology towards quantum state control and readout could pave the way for industry-compatible integrated quantum electronics, an approach that is already gaining momentum in other CMOS-compatible materials~\cite{banerjee2024materialsquantumtechnologiesroadmap}, primely in silicon~\cite{mfgz21}.
+Exploiting the existing SiC CMOS transistor technology towards quantum state control and readout could pave the way for industry-compatible integrated quantum electronics, an approach that is already gaining momentum in other CMOS-compatible materials~\cite{banerjee2024materialsquantumtechnologiesroadmap}, primely in silicon~\cite{mfgz21}.

 A critical step in validating SiC MOS systems as a platform for integrated quantum technologies is the evaluation of their electronic properties at cryogenic temperatures.
 Low-temperature operation is often indispensable for preserving fragile quantum attributes against thermal fluctuations.
 For example, spin state readout systems based on electrometry~\cite{elze}, must be operated at $4~$K or below to achieve good sensitivity via charge quantisation.
-Understanding SiC MOSFETs behaviour at such temperatures may therefore be important for envisaging analogous electrical readout schemes~\cite{Burkard_Rev} or designing cryo-CMOS control electronics~\cite{eastoe2024method, patra2017cryo}.
-To this aim, some desirable features should be high-quality ohmic contacts for ease of control of the charge reservoirs, sharp channel gating and/or pinch-off to fine tune confinement potentials, as well as overall reproducibility and stability of transport characteristics.
+Understanding SiC metal oxide semiconductor field effect transistors (MOSFETs) behaviour at such temperatures may therefore be important for envisaging analogous electrical readout schemes~\cite{Burkard_Rev} or designing cryo-CMOS control electronics~\cite{eastoe2024method, patra2017cryo}.
+To this aim, some desirable features should be high-quality ohmic contacts (linear IV with contact resistance no greater than 1 k$\Omega$ \cite{Angus2007}) for ease of control of the charge reservoirs, sharp channel gating and/or pinch-off to fine tune confinement potentials (at the level of 8 mV/dec at cryogenic temperature~\cite{roche2012tunable}) , as well as overall reproducibility and stability of transport characteristics ($1$\% or less parameter spread with repeated or hysteretic measurements \cite{eastoe2024method}).